mertfozzy/Real-Time-Object-Detection/README.md

 Project Description : The aim of this project is to detect the objects in real time with good accuracy.
 Objects will appear live on webcam in a squared or circled area.

-All the datas and codes created by Mert Altuntaş.
+All the codes created by Mert Altuntaş.

+For the newest web-based version of the project : https://github.com/mertfozzy/Live-Stream-Object-Detection

 Tools and Frameworks :
 For this project required softwares are ;